Watch video from opening day of the One Africa! One Nation! Farmers Market, produced by The Street Show Stl!

 On Saturday, June 20, Black Power Blueprint Economic Development Director Ticharwa Masimba and garden coordinator Gary Brooks led a powerful volunteer day in the outdoor venue and garden.
-Watch Ticharwa’s overview that opened up the volunteer day

 The corner of Alice St. and West Florissant in North St. Louis, once the site of crumbling buildings, is now home to a beautiful blossoming destination—the Gary Brooks Community Garden and outdoor event space.